Back to StorageRadar

 What is the MCP integration?

 When you enable MCP in StorageRadar, the app runs a lightweight local server on 127.0.0.1.
-AI assistants that support the Model Context Protocol (like Claude Desktop) can connect to this server and query your disk analytics in real time.
+AI assistants that support Model Context Protocol can connect to this server and query your disk analytics in real time.

 The server is strictly read-only.
-It can answer questions like "what's using the most space?" or "what changed since last week?" — but it cannot delete files, move anything, or access file contents.
-Think of it as giving your AI a read-only dashboard of your disk, not access to your files.
+It can answer questions like what is using the most space or what changed since last week, but it cannot delete files, move anything, or access file contents.

 Setup guide